Trigeminal Neuralgia: How I Survived the Worst Pain Ever

 My Research on Trigeminal Neuralgia

-I scoured the Web, finding all that I could about this strange "thing" I had, Trigeminal Neuralgia.
+I scoured the Web, finding all that I could about this strange new diagnosis.
 Everything I discovered looked dim.

-I stumbled on an online patient support website called Living with TN.
+I stumbled upon an online patient support website at www.livingwithfacialpain.org.
 It scared me initially.
 I read the descriptions of pain, the years suffering, the terrible medication side effects, the daunting fixes, the failed fixes.
 The truth is, however, that this online support group ended up being my savior in the end.
 The advice, recommendations, and support I received helped to get me through my journey to conquer the pain.
 I still visit this website today to offer my support on the other side.

 "Normal" MRI Results